 In 2004, the young Brit Ashley Revell decided to get rid of everything he owned.
 He sold his car, stereo, TV, bicycle and even his clothes.
 Then he emptied his bank account and his poker bankroll.
 Altogether he managed to scrape together $135,300.

 And what to do when you have a bit over 100 grand?
-Well, as most of us would, Revell travelled to Las Vegas to bet it all on one roulette spin.
+Well, as most of us would, Revell travelled to Las Vegas to bet it all on one online roulette spin.
 Below you can see what happened.

 3. Johnny Moss Takes on a Fist Fight Bet

 Poker Legend Jonny Moss was once standing in a bar talking to a man who claimed that he had never lost a fight in his life.
 Moss got a proposition from his friends that if he could knock the man out he would get 15 to 1 on his money.
 It seemed like fair deal.
 The bet was on and Moss threw a punch at the self-claimed fighting expert.

 Naturally it didn't work.
 All Moss got was a few broken bones and a trip to the hospital.
 However, when he came out of the infirmary he didn't regret his decision: "15 to 1 was too good to pass up," Moss said.